HedonisticOpportunist/HedonisticOpportunist/README.md

 ### =^._.^= ∫ =^._.^=
-- 🐈‍⬛ I’m currently editing my dissertation on Japanese-Canadian literature.
+- 🐈‍⬛ I’m currently studying towards a degree in Japanese Studies at Dalarna University.
 - 🐈‍⬛ I’m also learning how to write video games.
 - 🐈‍⬛ I’m looking to collaborate on fun programming tasks.
 - 🐈‍⬛ I’m looking for help with how to code better.
 - 🐈‍⬛ Ask me about how to start coding and overcome doubts over doing so.
 - 🐈‍⬛ How to reach me: Drop me a message here, I guess? :3
 - 🐈‍⬛ Pronouns: She / Her.
-- 🐈‍⬛ Fun fact: I am learning Japanese and love cats.
+- 🐈‍⬛ Fun fact: I love cats.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hedonisticopportunist" alt="hedonisticopportunist" /></a> </p>